MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

 GST has two different types of setups, Automatic and Manual.

-Below is the list of Automatic Setups, that will be pre-configured in Business Central - IN Localization with the help of Tax Engine
+Below is the list of Automatic Setups, that will be pre-configured with the help of Tax Engine

 - Tax Types
 - HSN/SAC